tkem/openlap/README.rst

 Building from Source
 ------------------------------------------------------------------------

-Open Lap is built with `Ionic <http://ionicframework.com/>`_.
+Open Lap is built using `Ionic <http://ionicframework.com/>`_ and `Apache Cordova <https://cordova.apache.org/>`_.
 To build the Android app, please follow Ionic's `installation guide
 <http://ionicframework.com/docs/intro/installation/>`_ and make sure
 you have everything needed for Android development.
 Then run::

   npm install
-  npm run ionic:build
+  npm run build
-  ionic state restore
-  ionic build android
+  ionic cordova plugin add cordovarduino ionic cordova build android

 Please refer to the `Ionic CLI <http://ionicframework.com/docs/cli/>`_ documentation for further information on how to run the application on